h2oai/wave/website/docs/cards.md

 ### Forms

-The form card is the most versatile and commonly used card in Q apps.
+The form card is the most versatile and commonly used card in Wave apps.

 Use a form card to display input [components](components.md) like textboxes, dropdowns, date-pickers, and so on.
 The form card displays its components one below the other, stacked vertically.
 You can lay out several form cards on a page to build out intricate user interfaces.